Harris tells Philadelphia church election will "decide the fate of our nation for generations to come"

 "Here in Pennsylvania, right now each of us has an opportunity to make a difference.
 Because in this moment we do face a real question.
 What kind of country to we we want to live in," she said.
 "The great thing about living in a democracy is we the people have the choice to answer that question.
 So let us answer not just with our words, but with our works."

+"Guess what the difference was between that 2016 vote and that 2020 vote.
+More people came out to vote in the city of Philadelphia and our neighboring counties," Parker said.

+Four years ago, President Biden racked up more than 190,000 more votes in the Philly five-county area than Hillary Clinton in 2016 on his way to narrowly winning Pennsylvania.

+Sunday's multi-stop visit to Philadelphia was the third time Harris traveled to the Delaware Valley in a week.
 On Wednesday, Oct.
 23, Harris visited the Famous 4th Street Deli in Philadelphia's Queen Village neighborhood before attending a town hall in Delaware County.
-Earlier in the week, the vice president sat down with former Congresswoman Liz Cheney in Chester County in the first of three moderated conversations in battleground states.
+On Monday, Oct.
+21, the vice president sat down with former Congresswoman Liz Cheney in Chester County in the first of three moderated conversations in battleground states.

 "I think people are exhausted with that, rightly," Harris said.
 "And it does not lead to the strength of our nation to tell American people that we must be suspicious of one another, distrust one another."

+Bruce Springsteen to headline concert, rally with Barack Obama to support Harris Monday

-On Monday, Harris will harness the star power of some of her biggest supporters during a benefit concert at Temple University's Liacouras Center, according to multiple sources.
+Harris is set to harness the star power of some of her biggest supporters during a benefit concert at Temple University's Liacouras Center on Monday.

 Twenty-time Grammy winner Bruce Springsteen will headline a concert and a rally with former President Barack Obama as part of the Harris campaign's effort to mobilize voters in the final weeks of the 2024 presidential election.